INDOS Financial Limited

 and The Fixed Overheads Requirement (3 months expenditure of the firm).

 In the opinion of the directors the highest of these three is the base capital requirement of €730,000 (sterling equivalent of approximately £649,000 as of 31 December 2017).

 As at the date of this report the firm meets its Pillar 1 capital resources requirement.

 Pillar 2 capital is additional capital against risks not adequately covered in Pillar 1.
 The firm has undertaken an Internal Capital Adequacy Assessment Process (ICAAP) to determine whether it needs any further regulatory capital due to the risks it faces as set out above.
-The Firm has concluded that its Pillar 2 capital requirement is £598,000.
-As at the date of this report the Firm meets its Pillar 2 capital resources requirement.
+The Firm has concluded that its Pillar 2 capital requirement is lower than that its Pillar 1 capital requirement.